AKrishnaKundan/AKrishnaKundan/README.md

 - 🌱 I’m currently learning **Django and Node.js**

-- 👯 I’m looking to collaborate on [any project in](https://github.com/AKrishnaKundan?tab=repositories)
+- 👯 I’m looking to collaborate on [any project in my repos](https://github.com/AKrishnaKundan?tab=repositories)

 - 👨‍💻 All of my projects are available at [https://krishna-kundan-portfolio.netlify.app/](https://krishna-kundan-portfolio.netlify.app/)